 He enjoyed chamber music and tenpin bowling.

 Acto Rowling, he had reached the age of about 150 by the time of his supposed death.
 This is pretty uncommon even for wizards.
 (ETA: and not, in fact, anything like the truth.
 From neither textual evidence nor on the official site.
-In DHs Rowling had abruptly scaled his birth date back to 1881 from around 1840.
+By DHs Rowling had abruptly scaled his birth date back to 1881 from around 1840.
 Of course at the same time, she also was trying to claim that he died in ’96, which would have been at the end of OotP, so whether or not we chose to believe it is up to us.)

 He had a surviving brother named Aberforth, who has some unspecified but long-standing association with goats and no fondness for reading (and seems to have been employed since at least some time around 1960 as barman of the Hog’s Head tavern in Hogsmeade).